carpentries/membershipdb/README.md

 ![](https://travis-ci.org/carpentries/mdb.svg?branch=master)

-Membership DB is a web-based membership administration application for [The Carpentries](tc).
+Membership DB is a web-based membership administration application for [The Carpentries][tc].
 Its target audience is Carpentries staff that need to manage membership information.
-There is a Membership feature in [AMY](amy), but it was too rigid and didn't capture the kind of information needed to track and generate agreements.
+There is a Membership feature in [AMY][amy], but it was too rigid and didn't capture the kind of information needed to track and generate agreements.
 We're reluctant to build AMY into a beheamouth of software that does EVERYTHING, so scope this as a new tool for now, then think about how we can pass info to/from AMY as needed.

-Membership DB is built using [Django](django), with a bit of Javascript and other things thrown in.
+Membership DB is built using [Django][django], with a bit of Javascript and other things thrown in.
 If you would like to help, please read:

 *   the setup instructions below,